Qwilliams815/PyQt5-Gui-Tool/README.md

 Simple on-startup program launching tool.

-Goals/features:
+Project Features:
-- Improved UI/UX
+- Utilizes the PyQt5 Designer tool and library.
-- Multiple profiles
+- Data storage in the form of json
-- Window location memory
+- File exploration dialog